kjc47/IS-392-FinalCode/README.md

  ```bash
  source env/bin/activate
 ```
-## downlaod all the reuqirments
+## Download all the requirments
 ```bash
 pip install -r requirements.txt
 ```
-## download python to ur vscode and run it
+## Download Python to your source code editor  and run it

 ```bash
 python main.py